-V2V systems are similar to Traffic alert and Collision Avoidance Systems (TCAS) used in aviation, to alert car drivers to potential collisions.
+V2V systems are similar to Traffic Alert and Collision Avoidance Systems (TCAS) used in aviation to alert car drivers to potential collisions.
 Following a campaign lasting over 10 years, the US National Highway Traffic Safety Administration seems close to gaining political approval for mandatory transponder-based V2V systems.

-V2V and V2I technology was originally envisaged as a helper for human drivers.
+V2V and V2I technology were originally envisaged as a helper for human drivers.
 But both can also be extremely valuable for self-driving vehicles, complementing sensor data and sharing this with other road users to build up a better understanding of conditions.
 At Baidu in China, researchers have suggested further benefits.
 For example, the hand signals made by a police officer to a stream of oncoming traffic can’t be interpreted by a self-driving car; the human driver would need to take control to follow the instructions.
 Baidu has outlined how V2X technology could help overcome this issue, including by providing traffic control officers with beacons that send instructions to the traffic via V2I networks.

 What Does This Mean for Human Drivers?

-The push to alter roads for the benefit of autonomous vehicles could result in controversial results: We could end up with roads optimised for self-driving vehicles but that are less safe for human drivers.
+The push to alter roads for the benefit of autonomous vehicles could result in controversial results: We could end up with roads optimized for self-driving vehicles but that are less safe for human drivers.
 Take this a step further, and you could have a situation where human drivers are forbidden from driving on certain roads.

 Here’s why: Autonomous vehicles have greater awareness of their surroundings than human drivers and can react faster.
 Consequently, roads for such vehicles could be narrower, thereby being less expensive to build and releasing valuable real estate.
 Cars could also travel faster and with less space between them, while V2I technology could eradicate the need for road signage and traffic lights.
-But all of this would rely on there being no human drivers, pedestrians or other road users in the mix.
+But all of this would rely on there being no human drivers, pedestrians, or other road users in the mix.

 Let’s come back to our question of whether changing our roads for the benefit of self-driving vehicles is the right thing to do.
 This is likely to remain a contentious issue, to which we may never get a definitive answer.
 More likely is that smaller-scale alterations will happen bit by bit, without specific intervention from governments.

 Imagine for a moment the year 2027.
 One in ten vehicles now has sophisticated self-driving features.
-When reviewing collision data, urban transport planners realise that a large proportion of accidents at a busy junction involve autonomous vehicles.
+When reviewing collision data, urban transport planners realize that a large proportion of accidents at a busy junction involve autonomous vehicles.
 On further investigation, it turns out that this is because the cars’ sensors can’t detect a traffic light when the sun shines at a certain angle.
 The authorities add a second set of lights (or move the first), which immediately cuts the collision rate.
 What they have done is adjust the roads for the benefit of autonomous vehicles.

 What about all the other road users?